OKitel/simple-crud-api/README.md

 PORT=3030
 ```

-To test all cases you may use postman requests collection, which is located inside the project root directory: [simple-crud-api.postman_collection.json](simple-crud-api.postman_collection.json)
+To test all cases you may use postman requests collection, which is located inside the postman directory: [simple-crud-api.postman_collection.json](./postman/simple-crud-api.postman_collection.json)

 ![Ciphering CLI tool](./assets/postman-icon.png)